ratzlab/star-trex/README.md

 # space-trex
-Collection of tools to analyze STARmap data + cloneIDs generated with Space-TREX
+Collection of tools to analyze STARmap data with cloneIDs generated with Space-TREX